HTTP-RPC/Kilo/README.md

 }
 ```

-All rows are processed and added to the list before anything is returned to the caller.
+All of the rows are read and added to the list before anything is returned to the caller.
 For small result sets, the latency and memory implications associated with this approach might be acceptable.
 However, for larger data volumes the following alternative may be preferable.
 The query is executed on a background thread, and the transformed results are streamed back to the caller via a pipe:

 ```java
 var pipe = new Pipe<Employee>(4096, 15000);